angelomandato/portfolio/OTHER.md

 ## Golang

-Angelo has developed AWS Lambda serverless applications as well as cli applications.
+Angelo has developed AWS Lambda serverless applications, cli applications, and a special web server to log data in Go.

 ## Node.JS